craig8196/libtrp/PROTOCOL.md

 The peer should still report statistics (sent/received) every ping so packet drop rate can be determined.

-## Currency
+## Credit
-Currently currency is the number of outstanding bytes sent.
+Currently credit is the number of outstanding bytes sent.
-Once a receiver flags they have received the data, those currency bytes are replenished.
+Once a receiver flags they have received the data, those credit bytes are replenished.

 Note that for unreliable sending the receiver flags the latest message offset received.